 Verb definition and examples:

-NOTE: To help readers comprehend the examples and distinguish between the verb and the subject, the verb in this entire article will be bold, and the subject will be underlined.
-(Nouns and pronouns).
+NOTE: To help readers comprehend the examples and distinguish between the verb and the subject, the verb in this entire article will be bold, and the subject will be underlined. (nouns and pronouns).

 Verb categories: